Speed Dating Advice To Help You Have The Best Experience

 What is speed dating?

-Speed dating is a social event designed to allow single people to meet and find a potential romantic match.
-This type of event was first devised in 1998 by Rabbi Yaacov Deyo to help single people assess romantic potential more quickly and easily than through traditional dating or online dating.
-Despite the rise in the popularity of dating apps, speed dating is still a fairly common way to meet new people—especially for those who prefer to start with an in-person connection.
+Speed dating is a social event that allows single people to meet and find a potential romantic match.
+Rabbi Yaacov Deyo devised this type of event in 1998 to help single people assess romantic potential more quickly and easily than through traditional dating or online dating.
+Despite the rise in the popularity of dating apps, speed dating is still a fairly common way to meet new people, especially for those who prefer to start with an in-person connection.

-Oftentimes, speed dating events are run by an organization, and there may be certain requirements to attend (such as an age range, career type, religion, or sexual orientation).
-Typically, signing up for one of these events also involves registration and a fee.
+Often, an organization runs speed dating events, and there may be certain requirements to attend (such as age range, career type, religion, or sexual orientation).
+Typically, signing up for one of these events involves registration and a fee.

 Speed dating is, by design, quick.
-This can relieve stress for some because each miniature date only lasts for a few minutes.
-If you feel like you're getting along well with someone, you can indicate your interest at the end of the event and see if it's mutual.
+This can relieve stress for some because each miniature date lasts only a few minutes.
+If you feel like you're getting along well with someone, you can indicate your interest at the end of the event and exchange contact details if the attraction is mutual.
 However, if one of your dates is going poorly, you only have a few minutes to wait until it's over, and you can move on to the next first meeting.

-The outcomes of attending a speed dating event have the potential to be positive, ranging from simply having a good time to meeting a match that you end up dating further.
-To help you combat nervousness and get the most out of the experience, consider some of the following tips.
+The outcomes of attending a speed dating event have the potential to be positive, ranging from simply having a fun time to meeting a match that you end up dating further.
+Consider some of the tips to help you combat nervousness and get the most out of the experience.

 Stay engaged

 The speed dating event organizers may offer you a list of questions to ask people if you need a little inspiration.
-Either way, going in with a few good questions of your own at the ready can also help you feel more confident and cultivate fun and meaningful conversations with people during the night.
+Either way, going in with a few questions at the ready can also help you feel more confident and cultivate fun and meaningful conversations with people during the night.

-While it can be helpful to learn about the basics like a person's job and where they're from, you might both benefit from going a bit deeper, too.
+While it can be helpful to learn about the basics, like a person's job and where they're from, you might benefit from going a bit deeper, too.
 For instance, consider asking them about their passions—like what they could talk about for half an hour without preparation, who the most important person in their life is, and which of their current personal goals most excites them.
-Questions like these can help you get to know them on a more intimate level, even in a short time.
+Questions like these can help you get to know them more intimately, even in a short time.
 Follow these top tips for speed dating advice to make the most of your experience and create lasting connections.

 Worried about trying speed dating?